nkopali/NER-cross-dataset/README.md

 - **Purpose**: Generates a LaTeX table from a CSV file, displaying sentences, gold-standard labels, and predicted labels for error analysis.
 The table is formatted using the `tabulate` library and is ready for LaTeX integration.
 To display a specific dataset, start by executing the `analysis_merged.py` script on it.

 ### 5. `pos_tagging.py`
-- **Purpose**: Applies part-of-speech (POS) tagging to sentences in a dataset using the Stanza and SpaCy NLP libraries.
+- **Purpose**: Applies part-of-speech (POS) tagging to sentences in a dataset using the Stanza NLP libraries.
 The tagged data is saved to a new CSV file for further analysis.
 To display a specific dataset, start by executing the `analysis_merged.py` script on it.

 ### 6. `pos_tagging_freq.py`
 - **Purpose**: Calculates the frequency of POS tag patterns and saves the results as a LaTeX table.
 This provides insights into common patterns within the dataset, aiding in error analysis and reporting.
 To display the frequencies, start by executing the `pos_tagging.py` script on the dataset you wish to analyse.